-This is a new PCB for use with the Adafruit Feather ESP32 microcontroller, which has native WiFi and Bluetooth capability (cool right?).
+This is a new PCB for use with the ESP32 microcontroller, which has native WiFi and Bluetooth capability (cool right?).

 OMwESP32 is similar to our basic OM2 board with the following features:

-- one H bridge set up to drive a single stepper motor (e.g. for a whisker stimulus)
+- one H bridge set up to drive a single stepper motor (e.g. for a whisker stimulus), four solenoids/fans, or drive two bipolar motors forward or backward.

-- one Darlington array IC (ULN2003) able to control up to seven 5V/12V solenoid valves (for liquids or air), fans, high power LEDs, etc.
+- one Darlington array IC (ULN2803) able to control up to eight 5V/12V solenoid valves (for liquids or air), fans, high power LEDs, etc.

-- speaker output for cue tones (generated by the arduino)
+- speaker output for cue tones (generated by the ESP32 "ledc" functions)

 - servo motor output (e.g. for driving linear actuator to move stimulus or lick port into place)